-Ecotoxicological data and PNEC derivation (all endpoints reported in mg/L; PNECs in $\mu g/L$ )
+Ecotoxicological data and PNEC derivation (all endpoints reported in mg/L; PNECs in $\mu$ g/L).

-Endpoints used to calculate PNEC are underlined.
+Endpoints used to calculate PNEC are highlighted.

-Exposure information and PEC calculation (following RIFM

-Environmental Framework: Salvito et al., 2002)
+Exposure information and PEC calculation (following RIFM Framework: Salvito et al., 2002).

 Exposure Europe (EU) North America (NA)

-Log K OW Used 2.20 2.20
+Log K OW Used 5.68 5.68

 Biodegradation Factor Used 0 0

 Dilution Factor 3 3

-Regional Volume of Use Tonnage Band <1 <1
+Regional Volume of Use Tonnage Band <1 No Volume of Use

-Risk Characterization: PEC/PNEC <1 <1
+Risk Characterization: PEC/PNEC <1 NA

-Based on available data, the RQ for this material is < 1.
-No further assessment is necessary.
+Based on available data, the RQ for this material is > 1.
+Additional assessment is necessary.

-The RIFM PNEC is 0.1158 $\mu$ g/L. The revised PEC/PNECs for EU and NA are not applicable.
+The RIFM PNEC is $0.00019~\mu g/L$ .
+The revised PEC/PNECs for EU and NA (No VoU) are not applicable.
 The material was cleared at the screening-level; therefore, it does not present a risk to the aquatic environment at the current reported volumes of use.